 Negligence consists of the failure of an employer to reasonably fulfil their duties to employees and the employee suffers as a result.
 Employers have obligations regarding employee safety, and the employee also has a responsibility regarding their safety & wellbeing.

 Employers found liable for negligence will face legal consequences for the injury sustained by the employee.
-Some examples of failure by employers can include:

 Personal Injury* Claim Bullying at Work Legal Remedy